Had 'no role' in disqualification of Azam Khan: UP Assembly Speaker dismisses RLD chief's allegations | Politics

 - India

-Uttar Pradesh Assembly Speaker Satish Mahana said on Friday that he had ''no role'' in the disqualification of Samajwadi Party MLA Azam Khan following his conviction in a hate speech case, dismissing RLD president Jayant Chaudhary's charge of bias.
+Uttar Pradesh Assembly Speaker Satish Mahana has said he had ''no role'' in the disqualification of Samajwadi Party MLA Azam Khan following his conviction in a hate speech case, dismissing RLD president Jayant Chaudhary's charge of bias.

-In a letter to Chaudhary, Mahana said, ''At the level of Speaker, no decision to cancel any membership is taken in the event of any member being punished by the court.''
+In a letter to Chaudhary on Friday, Mahana said, ''At the level of Speaker, no decision to cancel any membership is taken in the event of any member being punished by the court.''
 A copy of the letter went viral on social media.

 Mahana could not be reached for his comments on the matter, but sources in the assembly secretariat confirmed that the letter had been sent to Chaudhary.

-Chaudhary had written a letter to the speaker on October 29 recording his concerns over the prompt disqualification of Khan.
+Chaudhary had written to the speaker on October 29 recording his concerns over the prompt disqualification of Khan.

 In his letter, Chaudhary had written, ''I draw your attention to the case of Vikram Saini...who has been sentenced to two years imprisonment...on 11 October 2022 by the special MP-MLA court for the Muzaffarnagar riots in 2013.
 No initiative has been taken on your part till date in that matter.'' ''The question is whether the law can be interpreted differently for the ruling party and the opposition MLA.
 This question will exist until you take such an initiative in the case of BJP MLA Vikram Saini,'' he said.